briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

 ## 351.17   Waiver

-1. _(a)_ Whoever violates any provisions of this chapter, except [Section 351.03(q)][] or [351.04(f)][Section 351.04(f)], may execute and file with the Clerk or Deputy Clerk of the Bedford Municipal Court who is on duty at the Village Police Department an instrument waiving the formal issuance of an affidavit and warrant, together with the reading of such affidavit and the right to be present personally at the trial of such action, and further waiving the right of appeal in error, and authorizing a plea of guilty to be entered and the defendant submitted to the mercy of the Court, and upon depositing with the Clerk or Deputy Clerk the sum of twenty dollars ($20.00) within thirty (30) days of the date of the citation, or if not deposited within thirty (30) days of the date of the citation, by depositing with the Clerk or Deputy Clerk the sum of forty dollars ($40.00) within thirty-one (31) to sixty (60) days from the date of the citation, and if not deposited within sixty (60) days of the date of the citation, deposit with the Clerk or Deputy Clerk of the Bedford Municipal Court the sum of sixty dollars ($60.00) and the Police Department shall notify the Bureau of Motor Vehicles to place a registration block upon the vehicle cited until the fine is deposited if not deposited within sixty (60) days of the citation date, and in which event the violator shall pay the cost, if any, to remove the registration block when the fine is deposited, may be fined such amounts by the Court.\
+1. _(a)_ Whoever violates any provisions of this chapter, except [Section 351.03(q)][CF Section 351.03(q)] or [351.04(f)][CF Section 351.04(f)], may
+execute and file with the Clerk or Deputy Clerk of the Bedford Municipal Court who is on duty at the Village Police Department an instrument waiving the formal issuance of an affidavit and warrant, together with the reading of such affidavit and the right to be present personally at the trial of such action, and further waiving the right of appeal in error, and authorizing a plea of guilty to be entered and the defendant submitted to the mercy of the Court, and upon depositing with the Clerk or Deputy Clerk the sum of twenty dollars ($20.00) within thirty (30) days of the date of the citation, or if not deposited within thirty (30) days of the date of the citation, by depositing with the Clerk or Deputy Clerk the sum of forty dollars ($40.00) within thirty-one (31) to sixty (60) days from the date of the citation, and if not deposited within sixty (60) days of the date of the citation, deposit with the Clerk or Deputy Clerk of the Bedford Municipal Court the sum of sixty dollars ($60.00) and the Police Department shall notify the Bureau of Motor Vehicles to place a registration block upon the vehicle cited until the fine is deposited if not deposited within sixty (60) days of the citation date, and in which event the violator shall pay the cost, if any, to remove the registration block when the fine is deposited, may be fined such amounts by the Court.\
 (Ord.
 2017-75.
 Passed 11-13-17.)

 2. _(b)_